 Early Agricultural Practices

-Farmers used animal traction, human labour, and crude equipment in the past to manage weeds.
+Farmers used animal traction, human labor, and crude equipment in the past to manage weeds.
 Hand weeding, hoeing, and crop rotation were among the techniques used to reduce weed competition and preserve soil fertility.[5]

 The Birth of Synthetic Herbicides

 In the realm of weed control technologies, the 1940s and 1950s saw the development and introduction of synthetic herbicides.
-Chemicals like atrazine and 2,4-D (2,4-Dichlorophenoxyacetic acid) changed weed control by offering efficient and reasonably priced substitutes for labor-intensive manual labour.[6]
+Chemicals like atrazine and 2,4-D (2,4-Dichlorophenoxyacetic acid) changed weed control by offering efficient and reasonably priced substitutes for labor-intensive manual labor.[6]

 Expansion of Herbicide Use